 Getting Started#

-This guide showcases the features of skrub, an open-source package that aims at bridging the gap between tabular data sources and machine-learning models.
+This guide showcases some of the features of skrub, an open-source package that aims at bridging the gap between tabular data stored in Pandas or Polars dataframes, and machine-learning models.

 Downloading example datasets#